koor-tech/demo-gitops/kubernetes-cluster-demo/setup-demo.md

 hcloud_server_network.control_plane[1]: Refreshing state... [id=35048830-3137203]
 .....
 ```

 #### 4. Apply your changes

-This changes only will create your infrastructure and Kubernetes will be installed later
+These changes only will create your infrastructure and Kubernetes will be installed later
 ```console
 $ terraform apply